TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: TrinityDNA: Sequence, Structure, and Strategy for DNA Modeling

 \subsection{Sliding Multi-Window Attention}

-To overcome the locality bias and attention oversmoothing, we revisit the design of Multi-Head Attention (MHA), focusing on varying attention window sizes for different heads.
+To mitigate locality bias and attention oversmoothing, we revisit the design of Multi-Head Attention (MHA), focusing on varying attention window sizes across heads.
 In traditional MHA, each head typically attends to the entire sequence using a fixed attention window, which can limit the model's ability to capture dependencies at different scales.
-In the context of DNA sequence modeling, dependencies are not uniform across the sequence.
-For example, short motifs require local attention, while regulatory regions may span longer stretches of DNA.
 To address this, we introduce a multi-scale attention grouping strategy named SMWA.
-In this approach, we assign different attention heads to focus on different scales of dependencies in the DNA sequence, allowing the model to specialize in either local or global dependencies depending on the scale of the feature being modeled.
+In this approach, we assign different attention heads to capture dependencies at different scales in the DNA sequence, enabling the model to specialize in local or global dependencies, depending on the feature scale.
 Formally, we define the window sizes for each attention head \( h \) as \( L_h \in \mathbb{N} \), with \( L_h \) representing the length of the attention window for head \( h \).
-For head \( h \), the attention mechanism is computed using a sliding window of size \( L_h \) over the sequence, allowing the model to focus on different scales.
-Specifically, the attention calculation is constrained to the sliding window around each position, which captures dependencies within a local region of the sequence.
-The sliding window can be defined as:
+For head \( h \), the attention mechanism is computed using a sliding window of size \( L_h \) over the sequence, allowing the model to focus on scales:

 where \( Q_h \in \mathbb{R}^{N \times d_k} \) is the query matrix for head \( h \), \( K_h \in \mathbb{R}^{N \times d_k} \) is the key matrix, \( V_h \in \mathbb{R}^{N \times d_v} \) is the value matrix, \( N \) is the sequence length, and \( d_k \) and \( d_v \) are the dimensionality of the key and value vectors, respectively. \( i \) is the index of the sequence, and \( [-L_h, L_h] \) represents the range of indices for the sliding window around \( i \).
 This enables each head to specialize in attending to either short-range or long-range dependencies by adjusting \( L_h \).
 The final output of the multi-head attention layer is the concatenation of all heads' outputs, followed by a linear transformation: